doublec/shen-wasp/README.md

 ## Cross Compilation

 Wasp binaries are a small Wasp VM stub plus the compiled Lisp code appended to it.
 This makes building for other platforms easy as long as you have the stub for that platform.
-Given a Windows stub in the correct location you can build a Windows binary with:

-    $ waspc -exe shen -platform win32-stub shen.ms

 Wasp can be built for [Android](https://bluishcoder.co.nz/2013/05/09/building-wasp-lisp-and-mosref-for-android.html) and [static binaries via musl](https://bluishcoder.co.nz/2016/06/05/building-static-wasp-lisp-binaries.html) are possible.